green-coding-solutions/website/content/talks-and-events/clean-it-potsdam-04-2023.md

 We present our open-source projects Eco CI to make energy consumption in CI/CD pipelines visible and the Green Metrics Tool which helps developers compare arbitrary software regarding its energy cost.

-Arne Tarara works for Green Coding Berlin, which is a Berlin-based software company focused on creating open-source and measurements in the domain of software energy consumption.
+Arne Tarara works for Green Coding Solutions, which is a Berlin-based software company focused on creating open-source and measurements in the domain of software energy consumption.
 He has been working as a software developer for the last 16 years mainly in the web domain with a strong background in analytics and linear modeling.

 ## Slide-Deck PDF